nachthelad/nachthelad/README.md

 ### I'm Nacho (yes like nacho cheese) I am growing as a FrontEnd Developer.
 You can see some of my projects that I have been working on with AI and some with CoderHouse where now I am getting a certificate as a FrontEnd Dev in HTML, CSS, JS and ReactJS.

-- 💻 I’m currently finishing the first part of the career, which includes HTML, CSS, SASS, Boostrap and SEO.
+- 💻 I have finished the first part of the career, which includes HTML, CSS, SASS, Boostrap and SEO.
+- 🚀 Now I'm currently studying JavaScript

 - 🌱I'm using YouTube and ChatGPT to learn JavaScript and ReactJS.